rtrind/Horseys-Simply-Silver/LUAWHEEL_PROGRESS.md

 ## Phase 7: Optimization (Not Started)

 ### Planned Tasks
-- [ ] Identify more elements not used in the dedicab and remove them to make build leaner (remove course mode, ITL, unused graphics, ...)
+- [ ] Identify more elements not used in the dedicab and remove them to make build leaner (remove course mode, ITL, unused graphics, SRPG, GrooveStats, ...)
 - [ ] Minimize unused items in metrics.ini
 - [ ] Optimize lazy loading to prevent stuttering
 - [ ] Optimize memory usage (unload off-screen items)